pdaehne/TL866-FlashROM-Adapter/README.md

 Finally, I use the "minipro" command to burn the ROM file to the flash:

 ```
-minipro -p "M29F160FB@TSOP48" -s -w complete.rom
+minipro -p "M29F160FB@TSOP48" -s -w combined.rom
 ```

 The "-p" option specifies the type of flash that if soldered on your Flash ROM.
 On my Flash ROM, it is a M29F160FB, but on your Flash ROM it might be a different flash chip.
-Have a look what is written on your flash chip, and adjust the "-p" option accordingly.
-The "-s" option tells the minipro command that our file does not fill the complete flash, and the "-w" option tells the minipro command to write the file "complete.rom" to the flash.
+Have a look at what is written on your flash chip, and adjust the "-p" option accordingly.
+The "-s" option tells the minipro command that our file does not fill the complete flash, and the "-w" option tells the minipro command to write the file "combined.rom" to the flash.

 ## License